 The People’s Pharmacy Perspective:

-We think that there is enough data to recommend that people maintain good levels of vitamin D for COVID-19 prevention and treatment.
+There is now enough data to recommend that people maintain good levels of vitamin D for COVID-19 prevention and treatment.
 Dr. Holick and his colleagues report that levels of 40 ng/mL might be especially helpful against COVID-19.

 You can learn more about vitamin D in our eGuide to Vitamin D and Optimal Health.
 It is in our Health eGuides section of this website.